bookofproofs/bookofproofs.github.io/_sources/history/19th-century/oseen.md

 * His first publication appeared in 1900, namely On the general mapping of geodesic circles of a surface through contact transformations (Swedish).
 * He spent the winter semester of 1900-01 at the University of Göttingen in Germany where he attended David Hilbert's lectures on partial differential equations.
 * Both Hilbert and Felix Klein were strong influences on Oseen who published two further papers in 1901 and also a dissertation.
+* is a continuation of the investigations by H Hugoniot ...
 * The paper only deals with the theories for perfect gases and makes repeated references to Helmholtz's lectures on the mathematical principles of acoustics, edited by A König and C Runge.
 * The additions to Hugoniot's work refer to the expression for the propagation velocity of a wave when an adiabatic wave movement spreads over a slow current, and also to the propagation of a discontinuous wave in space.
 * We also want to emphasise that an analytical derivation of the Doppler principle is given in the course of the investigation.
 * H Hugoniot is Pierre-Henri Hugoniot (1851-1887) who is remembered today in the Rankine-Hugoniot conditions, the Rankine-Hugoniot relations, the Rankine-Hugoniot equation and several other concepts.
 * In contrast, the number of different types in 3-space is considerably larger.
+* Of these groups in space, three were first discovered by Lie and are analogous to the groups on the plane ...
 * Finally Kowalewski has shown that the two primitive groups mentioned are the only primitive groups of contact transformations in space.
 * This paper contains the determination of some other classes of finite, continuous, irreducible groups of contact transformations in space.
 * The classes examined include the two imprimitive groups set up by Lie and also four, it appears, new groups.